 Expert.
 Trendsetter.
 Activist.
 Speaker.
 Social Media Influencer.

-When you have a captivated audience rallying around your message, they expect things from you and trust you will not lead them astray.
+When you have a captivated audience rallying around your message, they expect things from you and trust youwill not lead them astray.
 Sounds like a lot of responsibility.
-But withgreat responsibility, comes great opportunity…especially in today's reality.
+But withgreat responsibility, comes great opportunity…or something like that.